Chipdelmal/MoNeT_ML/DSDP/STP/LW/LillianWengFinalReport.md

 ```

 DISPLAY THE TABLE
-From Figure 1, it seems that removing each variable decreased the r2 score and RMSE, and the most accurate model kept all seven independent variables.
+From Figure 1, removing each variable decreased the r2 score and RMSE, and the most accurate model kept all seven independent variables.

 To ascertain the results of the model, I performed a K Fold test using sci-kit learn's model selection package and k=10.